Latin Reference Texts

 Graecus, -a, -um Greek

-hûmânus, -a, -um pertaining to man, human, humane, kind, refined, cultivated
+hûmânus, -a, -um pertaining to man, human, humane, kind,

 incertus, -a, -um uncertain, doubtful